Fujifilm X-A5 vs Sony HX400V

 |8.||Fujifilm X-E3||Y||stereo / mono||Y||-||micro||2.0||Y||-||Y|

 |10.||Fujifilm X-A3||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 |11.||Fujifilm X-A10||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 |12.||Fujifilm X-A2||Y||stereo / mono||-||-||mini||2.0||Y||-||-|

 |15.||Sony HX90V||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the X-A5 has a microphone port, which is missing on the HX400V.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the X-A5 has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the X-A5 from Fujifilm.
+Both the X-A5 and the HX400V have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Fujifilm and Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what is the bottom line?
 Is the Fujifilm X-A5 better than the Sony HX400V or vice versa?
 The listing below highlights the relative strengths of the two models.